radumg/BimOps/BimOps.md

 ## BimOps
 This brings us to the whole reason of this post : BimOps.

-I think simply emulating the DevOps semantic model, BimOps could be defined as the link between BIM and operation of a project.
+I think simply by emulating the DevOps semantic model, BimOps could be defined as the link between BIM and operation of a project.
 However, given the multifaceted nature of BIM, the multiple (neverending) stages and complexity of projects, BimOps would quite obviously need to be the link between each stage of a project as well as the overarching process itself.

 Why mention it as a link between each stage ?
 Because BimOps does and should handle the transition between each stage of a project’s lifecycle.